lstipi/sailing-school-P1/README.md

 * __Navigation Bar__

-The navigation bar is fixed and present on all other html files, it consists of 4 items, a logo and Home that lead back to index.html, Location that leads to where-to-find-us.html, and Sign Up that leads to contact-form.
+The navigation bar is fixed and present on all other html files, it consists of 4 items, a logo, and Home that leads back to index.html, Location that leads to where-to-find-us.html, and Sign Up that leads to contact-form.
 It is responsive and allows the user to navigate between the pages easily on all devices, ranging from a phone to a desktop.

 ![NavBar](https://i.imgur.com/AS3X58w.png)
 ![NavBarMob](https://i.imgur.com/i5JerW2.png)